Pietro De Martino

 Nuove instituzioni di aritmetica pratica, Section One, 1762 ed.

 Pietro De Martino or Di Martino (31 May 1707 – 28 January 1746) was a mathematician and astronomer from the Kingdom of Naples.

 Biography

-Born in Faicchio, he was brother of Angelo, professor first of medical physics then of mathematics at the University of Naples; and of Nicola Antonio De Martino, professor di mathematics and director of the Real Corpo degli Ingegneri (Royal Engineers Corp) and Marine Guard.
+Born in Faicchio, he was the brother of Angelo, professor first of medical physics then of mathematics at the University of Naples; and of Nicola Antonio De Martino, professor of mathematics and director of the Real Corpo degli Ingegneri (Royal Engineers Corp) and Marine Guard.
 Pietro De Martino was a pupil of Agostino Ariani and of Giacinto De Cristoforo (1650-1730).
-In 1735 he was assigned of the astronomical and nautical chair at the University of Naples.
+In 1735, he was assigned to the astronomical and nautical chair at the University of Naples.

 He disputed with Roger Joseph Boscovich on the question if it is possible to gain a right result starting from a wrong hypothesis.

 He authored various works; his Nuove istituzioni di aritmetica pratica, published originally in 1739 in Naples, had many reprints (the better known of the 1758; one also in Turin in 1762).
 He died in Naples in 1746.